trame: Micro-Workflow Use Case

 trame

 Kitware has created trame [1] to spark creativity and empower developers to construct compelling interactive visual applications accessible directly through web browsers. trame, a Python package, functions as a tool for building robust applications without the need for extensive knowledge in web development.
 Its remarkable adaptability facilitates the creation of desktop applications, Jupyter tools, HPC applications, and client/server cloud applications for various devices, including phones, tablets, laptops, and desktops, without making any changes to the code.
-Check out our other blogs from the trame serie for in-depth information on trame: “trame: Architecture and Capabilities” [2] and “trame: Dashboard Use Case” [3].
+Check out our other blogs from the trame series for in-depth information on trame: “trame: Architecture and Capabilities” [2] and “trame: Dashboard Use Case” [3].

 Micro-Workflows